It's been a long year, so we have good reason to rejoice when thinking of the interior design trends coming up in 2021.

-From the growing importance of sustainable materials to elegant elements and a celebration of individuality and uniqueness, our 2021 trend edit will provide you with a curated look that will bring your home into 2021 with sensational style.
+From the growing importance of sustainable materials to elegant elements and a celebration of individuality and uniqueness, our 2021 trend edit will provide you with a curated look that will bring your home into the New Year with sensational style.

 Interior design trends 2021

-With many people’s attitudes on life changing during 2020, and many wishing they could get away this year, furnishing fabrics company, Prestigious Textiles asked their Head of Design Marie Parry to highlight the interior design trends for 2021.
+With many people’s attitudes on life changing during 2020, and many wishing they could get away this year, we take a look ahead at the interior design trends for 2021.

 1. Rustic vogue – a sophisticated take on cottagecore